 Norfolk: Burnham Norton

-BURNHAM NORTON, 1 mile N. of Burnham Market, is a parish, with a small humble village in a gentle ascent above the marshes, comprising 166 inhabitants, and 1,151 acres of land, belonging to the Earl of Orford, the lord of the manor.
+BURNHAM NORTON, 1 mile N. of Burnham Market, is a parish, with a small village on a gentle ascent above the marshes, having 139 inhabitants, and comprising 1280 acres of land, belonging to the Earl of Orford, the lord of the manor.
+It is in Smithdon and Brothercross petty sessional division, Brothercross hundred, Docking union, Fakenham county court district, Norwich bankruptcy district, Docking polling district of West Norfolk, Burnham rural deanery, and Norfolk archdeaconry.
+The rateable value is £1857 8s.
+8d.

 See also the Burnham Norton parish page.